jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 ```

-Let's take a look at the console logs so we can see the code in action.
+Let's take a look at the console logs and see if anything stands out.

 ```js